CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 - It is useful when you want your code to pass a list of things to the database and get a query which matches one or more of them.

-- You can put other select statements in there.
+- You can put *a whole select statement* in there if it returns one column.
 Your homework will require this.

 ##### EXERCISE 1.a

-Get all of the customers with the first name "Colm" or "Hillary".
+Write a query to get all of the customers with the first name "Colm" or "Hillary".

-##### EXERCISE 1.b
+##### EXERCISE 1.b: OPTIONAL STRETCH GOAL

 Get all the reservations whose checkin date is in `2017-06-01` or `2017-07-01`, or the checkout date is `2017-06-30` or `2017-07-01`.

-### LESSON 2 : JOIN ME, AND TOGETHER WE CAN RULE THE INTERNET AS FATHER AND SON!
+### LESSON 2 : JOIN ME, AND TOGETHER WE CAN RULE THE GALAXY AS FATHER AND SON!

 Now let's say we want to get the *names* of customers who have a reservation *today*.